FAQ (Frequently Asked Questions)

 You can run with our orthotics.
-Certainly orthotics will help realign bones, evenly distribute body weight and allow the body to function in proper alignment.
+The more impact you put on your feet, the more important it is to have your feet correctly balanced and aligned and your muscles working well.
 Keep in mind our orthotics are not a miracle cure - you cannot put them in and run a marathon straight away.
 One needs to break into them.
 After you are in them all day, then you can start a second easier break-in with your high impact activities.

 How long does it take to get used to them?

-That depends; some people wear them all day almost straight away, while others take upward of a month or more.
+That depends: some people wear them all day almost straight away, while others take upward of a month or more.
 It can take up to three months - not common, but possible.
-The usual break-in period is about three weeks.
+The usual break-in period is two to three weeks.
 We provide a written schedule to break into them.
 The few people who have trouble adjusting to our orthotics are nearly always those who try to wear them too much too soon.

 Do these work for a diabetic?